ros2/design/articles/151_roslaunch_xml.md

 ##### Description

-The `<param>` tag allows for setting a ROS parameter of a ROS node.
+The `<param>` tag allows for setting ROS parameters of a ROS node.
+These can be scalar values or sequences of scalar values, defined directly or either nested or brought from a YAML file to make a map.

 ##### Examples